wooorm/zwitch/readme.md

 #### `one(value[, rest…])`

 Handle one value.
-Based on the bound `key`, a respective handler will be invoked.
+Based on the bound `key`, a respective handler will be called.
-If `value` is not an object, or doesn’t have a `key` property, the special “invalid” handler will be invoked.
+If `value` is not an object, or doesn’t have a `key` property, the special “invalid” handler will be called.
-If `value` has an unknown `key`, the special “unknown” handler will be invoked.
+If `value` has an unknown `key`, the special “unknown” handler will be called.

 All arguments, and the context object, are passed through to the [handler][], and it’s result is returned.